 If you will be receiving the TN DEG, you are not required to submit any payments prior to the grant deadline.
 The Dual Enrollment office, along with the Financial Aid office, will certify your courses and process your grant funds.
-If you are not eligible for the TN DEG, billing statements will be mailed approximately the first week of October in the fall and the first week of March in the spring.
-You can always check your myFHU account and pay your bill online or through the mail.
+If you have used all of your TN DEG or are not eligible or you have charged textbooks to your student account, billing statements can be viewed at Colleague Self Service.
+All outstanding balances must be paid by the end of the semester.